Located in southern Isabella County

 Shepherd High School has about 470 students and 35 full-time teachers.
 Since the Middle School and High School are physically connected, students share a few amenities such as the media center, cafeteria, band and choir rooms, and computer labs.

-Shepherd Public Schools also has an Alternative Education Program for middle and high school age students.
-This program is located at Odyssey Middle/High School on Wise Road in the school forest.
+Odyssey Middle/High School is an Alternative Education Program for middle and high school age students.
+This program is located on Wise Road in the school forest.
 Four teachers provide education to about 70 students.

 Celebrate our School Board Leaders